ISP19/problems/basic-security-in-django/answer/README.md

 </form>
 ```

-Fortunately, Django **would not let this happen** in the first place as it already covers the protection against the possible attack; nevertheless, it is noticeable that he forgot to include the tag `{% csrf_token %}`.
+Fortunately, Django **would not let this happen** in the first place as it already covers protection against this attack; nevertheless, it is noticeable that he forgot to include the tag `{% csrf_token %}`.
 This would possibly result in Django **CSRF token missing** error beforehand.

 #### Solution